jgazq/MorphoSONIC/README.md

 - `PlanarDiskTransducerSource` for distributed acoustic perturbation resulting from sonication by a distant planar acoustic transducer.
 - `GaussianAcousticSource` for a distributed acoustic perturbation defined by a Gaussian distribution

-## Membrane mechanisms (NMODL)

-`MorphoSONIC` leverages *NEURON*'s architecture to define a range of membrane mechanisms that can be independently assigned to any morphological section.
-These mechanisms are each implemented in a specific NMODL (`.mod`) file, stored in the `nmodl` subfolder.
-Each mechanism defines a set of parameters and equations governing the membrane dynamics of the sections it is attached to.
-To enable compatibility with the SONIC model, key functions used in  these equations are defined as *function tables*, i.e. 2-dimensional tables dynamically populated at runtime from SONIC lookup tables.
-Most point-neuron models defined in the `PySONIC` package have been translated to equivalent `mod` files so they can be readily used here.
-If you have implemented additional point-neuron models and wish to translate them into MOD files, use the `generate_mod_file.py` script.

 ## Other modules